-VA may assist you in receiving vocational rehabilitation, employment services, and education and career counseling to help with job training, employment accommodations, resume development, and job seeking skills coaching.
+The Department of Veterans Affairs may assist you in receiving employment services, education and career counseling to help with job training, employment accommodations, resume development, and job seeking skills coaching.

 A veteran may be eligible for Chapter 31 benefits if he/she: